defacedbeef/defacedbeef.github.io/_posts/2018-08-15-r2land-pwnable-asm.md

 ./asm: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=d7401f94b1d6bf6a5afe4b8a9457e71faa2eb5e9, not stripped
 asm@ubuntu:~$
 ```

+So it looks like, the code of ``asm`` binary is a first place to look at.

 ### The host process code